jjl4287/Dice-E-Store/docs/Designdoc.md

 > acceptance testing and if there are any concerns._

 ### Unit Testing and Code Coverage
+* Our testing results report 100% passing with 100% coverage

 > _Discuss your unit testing strategy.
 Report on the code coverage
 > achieved from unit testing of the code base.
 Discuss the team's
 > coverage targets, why you selected those values, and how well your